Report an Incident

-If you bring a bicycle to campus, Public Safety urges you to register your bicycle by visiting the Public Safety headquarters at 580 Snake Road.
+If you bring a bicycle to campus, Public Safety urges you to register your bicycle by visiting the Public Safety headquarters at 580 Snake Road or filling out our online registration form.
 Registration helps us to locate missing or stolen bicycles and return them to their owners.

 Learn more about bicycles on campus